List of Puella Magi Madoka Magica chapters

 The following is a list of manga publications published by Houbunsha based on the anime television series, Puella Magi Madoka Magica.

-The series revolves around a schoolgirl named Madoka Kaname, as well as her friend Sayaka Miki, who are approached by a creature called, Kyubey, who offers them to become magical girls in turn.
+The series revolves around a schoolgirl named Madoka Kaname, as well as her friend Sayaka Miki, who are approached by a magical creature called Kyubey, who offers them to become magical girls in turn.
 The new student in their class, Homura Akemi, however, mysteriously seeks to prevent Madoka from making this contract.

 Puella Magi Madoka Magica

 Puella Magi Madoka Magica (魔法少女まどか☆マギカ, Mahō Shōjo Madoka Magika) is a direct adaptation of the anime series illustrated by Hanokage.
 The story follows 14-year-old Madoka Kaname, as she discovers the world of magical girls and the dark secrets it holds.
 The series is published in three tankōbon volumes, released on February 12, 2011, March 12, 2011, and May 30, 2011, respectively.
 The series was released in North America by Yen Press in 2012.